-Best Golf Courses in Northern California
+Best Golf Courses in Northern California of 2024

 I’ve played some golf in Northern California.
 One of our writers has played quite a bit too as the region is only a short drive from his home in Central Oregon.
 In this part of the state, the landscape and topography are diverse.
 In a day’s drive through Northern California, you can visit the coast, mountains at elevation, high desert plateaus, and the rich soil of wine country.